AdobeDocs/contributor.it-IT/help/writing-essentials/markdown.md

 Visualizzato:

-Questo è `inline code` all’interno di un paragrafo di testo.
+This is `inline code` within a paragraph of text.

 Questo è un blocco di codice delimitato: